LLNL/axom/src/docs/sphinx/dev_guide/dev_summary.rst

 The Axom team uses an agile, sprint-based development process.
 We target a set of development tasks for each quarterly (3 month) releease cycles for the project as a whole.
-Developers of individual software components in Axom may plan work on a finer time-scale if they choose to do so.
-However, project-wide schedule planning for a release is done every three months.
-Work performed in each release cycle is tracked as a single unified sprint encompassing the entire project.
+Within this coarse-grain time framework, developers of individual Axom components may plan and schedule work on a finer time-scale if they choose to do so.
+However, work performed in each 3 month release cycle is tracked as a single unified sprint encompassing the entire project.

 See :ref:`releasecycle-label` for more information about how we do release planning and tracking.